AngleProtocol/angle-docs/new-module/vaults/whitelisting-and-volatile-assets.md

 ---
-description: Whitelisting addresses, volatile assets as collateral, and token reactors
+description: Whitelisting addresses and volatile assets as collateral
 ---

 # Special features